2026 Guests of Honour

 Joe Slack

-Joe Slack is a board game designer, publisher, instructor, and the author of the #1 international best-selling book, The Board Game Designer's Guide, along with 4 other books on game design.
+Joe Slack is a board game designer, publisher, instructor, and the author of the #1 international best-selling book, The Board Game Designer's Guide, along with four other books on game design.
 He has taught Game Design and Development at Wilfrid Laurier University and runs the Board Game Design Course, an online course for new game designers.
-Joe has 9 published games, including 4 successful Kickstarter campaigns.
+Joe has nine published games, including four successful Kickstarter campaigns.

 Reed Mascola